MegaCreativoTeam/WooCommerce-Payment-Gateway-WhatsApp/README.md

-# 👋 WooCommerce Payment Gateway WhatsApp 👋
+# 👋 WooCommerce Payment Gateway WhatsApp

-A WooCommerce Extension that adds payment gateway "Payment Gateway WhatsApp"
+A WooCommerce extension that adds a payment gateway for WhatsApp.
+At the end of the purchase a message is created with the data of the Order and the products of the same and it is sent through WhatsApp.

+## 📋 Prerequisites
+- Wordpress 5
+- WooCommerce

 ## 🤝 Contributing